Last Updated on June 10, 2026 by Megan Rynearson

 Morning: Queen’s Garden & Navajo Loop Hike

 Start your day by doing the best hike in Bryce Canyon National Park: the Queen’s Garden and Navajo Loop!
+Find parking wherever you can and take the park shuttle to Sunrise Point.
+This is where the Queen’s Garden trailhead is located.

 This is the ultimate day hiking experience in Bryce Canyon.
 Queen’s Garden is an out-and-back trail and the Navajo Trail is a loop, but you can combine these trails into a longer, loop hike.